colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 **Note:** Unlike the test run before, this real run counts against the weekly rate limits described earlier.
 If you make a mistake and have to redo it, the redo will count against your limit of 5 duplicate certification requests for the week.

-Be brave!
-Let’s do this… If you’re not already there, change into the _/src_ directory:
+If you’re not already there, change into the _/src_ directory:

 ```
 cd ~/src